rochabr/broken-link-checker/README.md

-                        Custom user agent string (default: BrokenLinkChecker/1.0) --retries RETRIES     Number of times to retry failed requests (default: 2) --all-domains         Check links on all domains, not just the starting domain --ignore PATTERN      Regex pattern for URLs to ignore.
+                        Custom user agent string (default: BrokenLinkChecker/1.0) --retries RETRIES     Number of times to retry failed requests (default: 2) --all-domains         Check links on all domains, not just the starting domain --allowed-domains ALLOWED_DOMAINS
+                        List of domains to check.
+Can be used multiple times.
+  --ignore PATTERN      Regex pattern for URLs to ignore.
 Can be used multiple times.
   --output OUTPUT, -o OUTPUT
                         Save the report to a file instead of printing to console